danielmosss/Taskadix/README.md

   ngrokRequest=ngrokRequestApiHere
   ```

-  databaseConnectionString - Fill in your own database settings.<br>
+  * databaseConnectionString - Fill in your own database settings.
-  JWT_SECRET - Fill in your own secret for the JWT token.
-This is a random string from anywhere between 32-64 characters.<br>
+  * JWT_SECRET - Fill in your own secret for the JWT token.
+This is a random string from anywhere between 32-64 characters.
-  ngrokRequest - Fill in your own ngrok request url. **This is not used when running the app locally.**
+  * ngrokRequest - Fill in your own ngrok request url. **This is not used when running the app locally.**

 ### Step 5: Start the go restapi